OnePlus 6T will have an in-screen fingerprint sensor, OnePlus confirms

-OnePlus' second flagship phone of the year, presumed to be called the OnePlus 6T, is shaping up to be more than the incremental update we were anticipating.

-In addition to being available on T-Mobile (which would be OnePlus' first US carrier deal), the company confirmed that the OnePlus 6T will feature an in-display fingerprint reader.
+The upcoming OnePlus 6T will feature an in-display fingerprint reader, the company confirmed to CNET.
+This will make it not only the first OnePlus phone with the technology, but also the first phone to have it that is widely available in the US too.

-Currently available on a few Vivo phones (the Vivo V11, X20 Plus UD, X21 and Nex) and the Porsche Design Huawei Mate RS, a fingerprint reader embedded into the display is a first for OnePlus.
-The new feature, which OnePlus brands as Screen Unlock, also streamlines the phone's design and saves users the extra step of picking up their phones to unlock their screens.
+Currently, the feature is available on a few Vivo phones (the Vivo V11, X20 Plus UD, X21 and Nex) and the Porsche Design Huawei Mate RS.
+OnePlus brands its fingerprint-on-display (or FOD) feature as Screen Unlock, and it streamlines the phone's design and saves users the extra step of picking up their phones to unlock their screens.

 "We unlock our phones multiple times a day, and Screen Unlock reduces the number of steps to complete the action," said OnePlus in an email to CNET.
 "By adding this feature as an addition to other display unlocking options such as Face Unlock, users will have options to unlock the display in a way that is most efficient for them."

-Alleged leaked images of the OnePlus 6T's box first hinted that the phone would have the fingerprint-on-display, or FOD, feature.
+Alleged leaked images of the OnePlus 6T's box first hinted that the phone would have the in-screen fingerprint sensor.
 In addition to officially confirming the feature, OnePlus said that it originally intended to introduce the technology on the OnePlus 5T.
 However, because "the technology wasn't mature enough to meet [OnePlus'] standards for delivering a fast and smooth user experience," it was delayed until the OnePlus 6T.

 Despite being known as "in-screen fingerprint readers" the technology is actually embedded underneath displays.
 When you touch the designated area of the screen with your fingers, a sensor array turns on the display to light your finger.
 Your fingerprint is then read by an optical image sensor and an AI processor.
 If the print matches, the screen unlocks.

-Note: Editors' Note: This piece was originally published on Sept.
-10, 2018 at 3:00 a.m.
-PST and has been updated.